 To maintain their sturdy and supportive shape, most wedge pillows are medium-firm to firm.
 Side sleepers often prefer a medium-firm wedge pillow because they are soft enough to cradle and cushion the shoulder joints.
 However, back sleepers typically prefer a firm wedge pillow to prevent sinkage.

 Foam tends to retain heat and moisture, causing sleepers to wake in the night due to night sweats and overheating.
-Since many wedge pillows are made with foam, hot sleepers should shop for a pillow with cooling abilities.
 Foams made with plant-based oils or gel-infusions tend to retain less heat.
 Also, pillows with built-in ventilation channels have better airflow to prevent heat-trapping.

 A wedge pillow made with quality materials will cost between $50 and $100.
 The price of the pillow will fluctuate based on the size and durability.
 Memory foam wedge pillows tend to be more expensive than those made with poly-foam; however, memory foam is more durable and lasts much longer.